 Conclusion

-The impact of pollution on hair health cannot be understated, with environmental pollutants posing significant challenges to the integrity and vitality of our locks.
+The impact of pollution on hair health cannot be understated, with environmental pollutants posing significant challenges to the integrity and vitality of our hair.
 From dryness and breakage to scalp irritation and hair loss, the effects of pollution are diverse and far-reaching.
-However, by understanding the mechanisms at play and taking proactive steps to protect and nourish our hair, we can minimize damage and maintain healthy, vibrant locks in polluted environments.
+However, by understanding the mechanisms at play and taking proactive steps to protect and nourish our hair, we can minimize damage and maintain healthy, vibrant hair in polluted environments.

 FAQs